 More than 5 million cataract surgeries completed in China

 More than 21 million at-risk children provided with vision screenings in Asia

 Accomplishments like these could not be done alone.
 It is only through partnerships that LCIF is able to continue preserving and restoring sight to the blind and visually impaired around the world.
 Through new and long-standing partnerships with corporations, governments, foundations, other non-governmental organizations and local community leaders, we are able to reach common goals, share expertise and leverage funds.

-LCIF’s SightFirst program and the World Health Organization have joined together on the Project for Elimination of Avoidable Childhood Blindness, which has strengthened or established 34 needs-based pediatric Lions eye care centers around the world.
-A new phase of the project will establish 16 additional centers.
+LCIF’s SightFirst program and the World Health Organization have joined together on the Project for Elimination of Avoidable Childhood Blindness, which has strengthened or established 45 needs-based pediatric Lions eye care centers around the world.
+This partnership has provided preventative, therapeutic and rehabilitative eye care services to 140 million children.

 Lions Lens and Vision Centers

 Essilor International is working with LCIF to offer a high-quality, low-cost eye glass lens for humanitarian purposes worldwide.
 The Lions Lens Program is being piloted in several refractive error projects in Africa and the United States.

 LCIF is supporting a worldwide effort spearheaded by the Measles Initiative to protect children from measles and strengthen routine immunization services.